 Garbage disposals often get a bad rap.
 Some people think we shouldn’t use them at all.

-Here are 19 items that should never be ground up in a disposal.
+Here are some items that should never be ground up in a disposal.

 If your city picks up food and yard waste, put the bones in that container.

 2. Grease and oil